Day-of-Year ⇄ Date & Day-of-Week Converter

 Convert day-of-year (1–365/366) to a calendar date and weekday—or the other way around.
-All calculations run locally in your browser.
+All calculations run locally in your browser (UTC).

 Tip: leap years allow up to 366.
-The tool will validate your input based on the year.
+The tool validates the range based on the year.

 About This Tool